-If you want to extend your hours beyond those within your Licence remember that you will have to apply for a Temporary Event Nnotice.
-Remember you can apply for a late Temporary Event Notice on five clear working days notice but if the Police or Environmental Health object the late Temporary Event Notice will automatically be refused.
+If you want to extend your hours beyond those within your Licence remember that you will have to apply for a temporary event notice.
+Remember you can apply for a late Temporary Events Notice on five clear working days notice but if the Police or Environmental Health object the late Temporary Events Notice will automatically be refused.

-If you think your application is going to be controversial then you should apply for a standard Temporary Event Notice giving 10 clear working days notice.
+If you think your application is going to be controversial then you should apply for a standard Temporary Events Notice giving ten clear working days notice.

-The rules regarding the duration of a temporary event notice have changed and they can now last for up to 168 hours and the premises can now benefit from a Temporary Event Notice for up to 21 days per year.
+A temporary event notice can last for up to 168 hours and premises can benefit from a Temporary Events Notice for up to 21 days per year.

 Below is a guide to the last dates for applications in respect of the key days over the Christmas period which I hope you will find helpful.

 ||The last date to submit standard Temporary Events Notice